 Besides the above points, there are several other things you can do to increase conversions on your website.
 For example, adding a simple ‘contact us’ form along with a street address and a phone number could help increase conversion rates by 2% as the folks over at Less Accounting found.
 According to SMB DigitalScape, in 2012, 60% of small businesses online did not have a phone number listed while 75% lacked an email address.
 While the situation has improved drastically in the past two years thanks to several authority websites explaining the importance of providing contact information on websites, it is still something that many marketers forget to include.

 Finally, it is also important to ensure that you have factored in mobile traffic into your calculations when building your website and/or landing page.
 Mobile driven traffic is far more likely to convert than normal desktop users if they like your page.
 There is a sense of urgency in mobile users which is often missing in others.
 However, the battle is lost even before it begins if your page is not designed to load on smartphones or other mobile browsing devices.

 Keep the above tips in mind and implement them in order to get your stagnating conversion rate moving.
-In case you are making any of the above mistakes, it is very simple to solve the problem.
+In case you are making any of the above mistakes, it is very simple to solve website design problems.

 - Creating A Successful Native Advertising Strategy January 29, 2021